cbeentjes/cbeentjes.github.io/_pages/cv.md

 Education
 ----
+* DPhil in Mathematics, University of Oxford, 2020
+* MSc in Mathematical Modelling and Scientific Computing, University of Oxford, 2015
 * BSc in Mathematics, Leiden University, 2014
 * BSc in Physics, Leiden University, 2014
-* MSc in Mathematical Modelling and Scientific Computing, University of Oxford, 2015
-* DPhil in Mathematics, University of Oxford, 2020 (expected)

 Employment
 ----